Cancel anytime

 Market Risk

-SCHQ is best suited for long-term investors seeking passive exposure to long-term U.S. Treasury bonds.
+SCHQ is best suited for long-term investors seeking exposure to U.S. Treasury bonds.
+It is less appropriate for active traders seeking short-term gains due to its sensitivity to interest rate movements.

 Summary